Shemplo/TBS/index.md

 On the second tab you can find your portfolio.
 It has almost the same table without some columns.
 They are removed because of their inconsistency, for example `Price` because different lots can be bought at different time and different price, what value should be then in this column?
 Average?
 My thoughts sais that it's useless information.

-More detailed instruction how to use TBS is written in [repository](https://github.com/Shemplo/TBS).

 ### Planning tool